-HSSCP aims to deliver all multi-agency safeguarding learning activities via various media.
-Due to the current Covid-19 situation, some sessions will be delivered using a blended learning approach and may include pre-course reading/activities to be undertaken prior to the date of the training and a further presentation being delivered virtually to a multi-agency audience.
+HSSCP aims to deliver all multi-agency safeguarding learning activities via various media, with several sessions being delivered using a blended learning approach.
+These sessions may include pre-course reading/activities to be undertaken prior to the date of the training.

-If you have any queries about any of the courses within this programme please contact the Hartlepool and Stockton-on-Tees Safeguarding Children Partnership Team via:
+If you have any queries about any of the courses within this training programme please contact the Hartlepool and Stockton-on-Tees Safeguarding Children Partnership Team via: